brushtailmedia/sshkey-chat/README.md

 # sshkey-chat

-Functional Work in Progress - Expect breaking changes until v1.0.
+v0.1.0 — Expect breaking changes until v1.0.

 Private messaging server over SSH with end-to-end encryption.
 No accounts, no passwords -- identity is your SSH key.